615-955-1531 info@audilux.co

 This was accomplished using a custom door, with acoustic treatments applied directly to its face.

-Space was also at a premium, so we also needed to find a way to minimize gear deployment inside the room.
+Space was also at a premium, and we also needed to find a way to minimize the equipment’s footprint and visual impact inside the room.

 We were able to commandeer some unclaimed attic space and installed a recessed rack to house all the equipment.
 This kept things accessible while also not encroaching on the livable space in the room.